The Best Activities, Attractions, Sights and Tours in New Zealand

 49. Visit Cathedral Cove

 The white cliffs, archway and sandy shores are an iconic image of New Zealand and, more specifically, the Coromandel.
-Get there by boat (more info on Viator and Tripadvisor), kayak (Viator/Tripadvisor) or on foot.
+Get there by boat (more info on Viator, Tripadvisor and KKday), kayak (on Viator and Tripadvisor) or on foot.

 Location: Coromandel, North Island.
 For more attractions in the area, see the 10 Best Things to Do in the Coromandel.